VicTrollhead/Spark/README.md

-Spark is a enthusiastic clone of the app X
+Spark is a enthusiastic clone of the app X.